Chrigge/srk-webtodmx/README.md

 # Getting started
 This project consists of two main parts communicating with each other:
  - webserver: a website that includes a web app with which visitors can pick a color using a color picker which are then send to the dmxserver.
- - dmxserver: a server that listens for incoming signals from the webserver, creates an average of the sent colors and then pushes them to the light fixtures via USB -> DMX.
+ - dmxserver: a server that listens for incoming signals from the webserver, creates an average of the sent colors and then pushes them to the light fixtures via OLA (USB -> DMX).

 # Installation
 - 1. Install Python
 - 2. Install the Open Lighting Architecture (OLA): https://www.openlighting.org/ola/getting-started/downloads/
+- 3. Patch your lights to universe 1 in OLA
-- 3. Clone this repository to your local machine
+- 4. Clone this repository to your local machinel

 # Running
 On the device connected to the light fixture:
 - 1. Start Open Lighting: `olad -l 3` (or look it up [here](https://www.openlighting.org/ola/getting-started/using-ola/#How_to_start_olad))
-- 2. Start the DMX server: `python src/dmxserver/main.py`
+- 2. Start the DMX server: `python dmxserver/dmxserver.py`

 On the device running the web server:
-- 1. Start the web server: `python src/webserver/main.py`
+- 1. Start the web server: `python webserver/webserver.py`

 # FAQ